matty0005/deco3801-project/README.md

 Once this is complete, populate the .env file

 # Running
-To run the Web app, make sure npm run watch is running, then in a new terminal type in
+If you are not using Sail, To run the Web app, make sure npm run watch is running, then in a new terminal type in
 ```
 php artisan serve
 ```

+If you're using Sail, then this is taken care for you when you run `sail up`

 ## Test Users
 |  Username             |  Password  |